-Some of the changes supported by government, including schooling and permanent housing, were supported by Tununirmiut, while others were less so.
-They were frustrated that their opinions and knowledge were ignored.
-No officials asked, "How do you want to do this?" or even more significantly, "What do you want to happen?"
-Instead, federal officials told the people, "This is what is going to happen."
+Some of the changes proposed by government (including schools and about thirty-seven low-cost housing units, erected between 1965 and 1967) were of interest to the Tununirmiut, while others were less so.
+What intensified the disruption and its consequences was the federal attitude that there was no time to ask people, "How do you want to do this?" or even more significantly, "What do you want to happen?"
+Instead federal officials told the people, "This is what is going to happen."